misakey/backend/docs/content/endpoints/boxes.md

 When a box is created, it already contains a first event of type `create` that contains all the information about the creation of the box.

+Note that the access mode of a box is limited by default.
+A `state.access_mode` event must be created to switch it to `public`, see the related event type documentation.

 ### 2.1.2. response

 _